VershimaKwaghshi/take-profit/content/learning/funded-capital.md

 Every trader begins by building a trading history on the platform.

-Performance is evaluated using the platform standards.
+Performance is measured using the platform rules.

-When a trader qualifies, Take Profit allocates company funded trading capital and activates the funded account.
+When the funding requirements are met, Take Profit allocates company funded trading capital and activates the funded account.

-Trading begins immediately after the account is funded.
+Trading begins immediately.

 ---